Our room in the Holiday Inn in Alexandria, Minnesota had a complementary rubber duck.

 We drove through Fargo to TNT’s, but it was closed on Sunday.
 We headed over to Widman’s and, yup, it was closed on Sunday.
 I was quite fed up with Fargo by this point.
 We ended up eating a sorry lunch at a sorry Wendy’s.

-I decided to drive to the Nies’ house on side roads.
+I decided to drive to the our friends’ house on side roads.
 We headed south out of Fargo on I-29.
 I misunderstood the directions and pulled off at the wrong exit, which gave me a brand new experience — pulling off an Interstate exit ramp onto a dirt road.
 I figured things out after a few miles and dropped down to Route 46.

 I didn’t know it until later in the week, but Route 46 is claimed by some to be the longest straight-line road in the United States.
 There are a few wiggles to cross rivers and such during its 123 mile length, but one stretch extends 31 miles without the slightest deviation.